-Mark D. Wincek is the leader of the Employee Benefits Practice Group of Kilpatrick Townsend.
-His practice concentrates on qualified plans, fiduciary matters and executive compensation, and it encompasses counseling, transactions and controversies.
+Mark D. Wincek concentrates his practice on qualified plans, fiduciary matters and executive compensation, and it encompasses counseling, transactions and controversies.

 Mr. Wincek is the author of the chapter on “SERPs and Excess Plans” in the BNA Books Section 409A Handbook, and his list of professional publications includes dozens of articles on compensation and benefits issues.
 In addition, Mr. Wincek is a former Adjunct Professor of Law at Georgetown University Law Center, a Charter Fellow of the American College of Employee Benefits Counsel, a member of the ECFC Flex Advisory Council, and a member of the Tax Section of the American Bar Association, where he served as Chairman of the Statutory Welfare Benefits Subcommittee (1986-1990).